-Clinical Information Systems support documentation, scheduling, billing, communication, and connection to digital health.
-Whether you’re selecting a system or reviewing your current setup, this page provides practical guidance to support safe, efficient, and connected care.
+Whether you’re selecting a system or reviewing your current setup, this page provides practical guidance to help your decision making.

 What are Clinical Information Systems?

-Clinical Information Systems (CIS) is the preferred term for software that supports clinical care management in an allied health setting.
-This includes tools for clinical documentation, administration, scheduling, billing, and reporting.
-You may also hear these referred to as practice management systems or electronic health record systems.
+Clinical Information Systems (CIS) is the preferred term for software that supports operational and clinical care management in an allied practice.
+They are also referred to as practice management systems or electronic health record systems.

 • Maintain clear and consistent clinical records